wattsferry/lc-bfeditor-rest/README.md

 ##### PUT

 * __Use:__ For ingesting a new graph, or overwriting an existing graph.
 Requires BFE presentation or middle tier to supply both a UUID and a cataloging username, like khes, ntra, or cred.
-* __Outcome:__ Persists the graph as managed triples into the MarkLogic triple store, and returns a JSON response showing the document URI locations of the stored files.
+* __Outcome:__ Persists the named graph, with accompanying range-indexed document properties, as managed triples into the MarkLogic triple store, and returns a JSON response showing the document URI locations of the stored files.
 * __Sample request:__ /v1/resources/interface-bfeditor?rs:user={user}&rs:uuid={uuid}
 * __Request parameters:__
 * * rs:user (A cataloging/user shortname)